johnnywoo/beholder/README.md

     switch $format {
         case ~json~ {
             parse json;
-            # message gets out of `switch` into messages.log
+            # Message gets out of `switch` into messages.log
         }
         case ~syslog~ {
             parse syslog;
-            # message gets out of `switch` into messages.log
+            # Message gets out of `switch` into messages.log
         }
         case ~special-case~ {
             to udp 1234;
-            drop; # message does not go to messages.log }
+            drop; # Message does not go to messages.log }
     }
     to file messages.log;